Concluding Thoughts about Agile Implementation in Your Organization

 If we analyze the traditional plan based methods, we shall find out that the bureaucratic structure and culture were one of the major reasons for the failure of those methods.
 Bureaucracy repels the creativity and evolution required for software development.
 I am of the view that those methods are suitable only for the systems that need more imitation than creativity and the end result is perfectly known at the start.
 But that is seldom the case with software engineering.

 In Agile, you share the goals of products, sub-products, the modules and the features.
-You propose the solutions too.
+You even propose solutions.
 But this is more of a democratic development where you must respect the intellect, knowledge and the skills of each individual.
 They must participate in scoping, estimations, goal setting and the business solutions apart from their core job of technical solutions.
-The technical lead role is more of a supervisory and on request.
+The technical lead role is more of a supervisory role and on request.

-It is not recommended to just push the features and the deadlines to the developers.
+I don’t recommend just pushing the features and deadlines to the developers.
 He might not be equally experienced or even as skillful as some of his peers but ultimately, he has to be held responsible for his share of work.
 You cannot hold anyone accountable without empowering him by providing him authority for his area and letting him contribute towards the overall team goal.
 Allow them to take some risks and do their experimentation without fearing about the short-term failures.

 EMPOWERMENT